KHardik1698/JSBlogRendering/README.md

 # Footer Content Component:

 The Footer Content Component contains the Footer Markup in the form of Template Strings.\
-It will return the Header Markup inside a Div.
+It will return the Footer Markup inside a Div.

 # Blog Image Component: